rreuther8-berkeley/UCB_207_sec01_fin_nlp/README.md

 ## Reddit Dataset metrics:
 To understand how popular a post is on Reddit, we focus on the following metrics:
-1. Upvote Ratio: This is a measure of the percentage of upvotes versus downvotes a post receives.
+1. Upvote Ratio: This is a measure of the percentage of upvotes versus all posts a post receives.
 A higher upvote ratio indicates that the post is well-received by the community.
 2. Score: The number of upvotes for the submission.
 3. Total Awards Received: This indicates how many awards the post has received from other users.
 Awards are typically given for posts that users find particularly valuable or noteworthy.
 4. Num Comments: The number of comments can indicate the level of engagement and discussion the post has generated.